romeovs/heimlich/README.md

 message anymore.
 Defaults to `true`.

 #### `options.command`
-The command `alert` looks for to play the sound.
-Defaults to `beep`.
+The name of the shell command `alert` looks for to play the error sound.
+Defaults to `"beep"`.